• Skip to primary navigation

 This slideshow requires JavaScript.

+This is one of Selma’s most architecturally unique historic homes.
+The Weaver-Hooper House, is a Gothic / medieval-inspired style home, reportedly modeled after a castle located on the Rhine River in Germany.
+William Weaver, a prominent landowner and son of one of Selma’s founders, built it around 1868.
 The Weaver-Hooper home is located in what was once known as Weaver’s Grove.
 The home’s sand bricks were made on-site in a kiln built just for that purpose.
-The house features a double Tudor arched door entry and lancet arched windows.
+This Gothic style house features a double Tudor arched door entry and lancet arched windows.
 The interior woodwork and parquet flooring are from pine, walnut and oak trees cut from the grove.
-The house remained in the Weaver family until 1934.
+This house remained in the Weaver family until 1934.
+It remains one of the most recognizable and unusual historic homes in Selma.

 This is a private residence – drive by only.